-Dr. James Patterson “Franklin” Williams was born on the 12th March, 1877 near Glenwilliams, in Halton Twp.
-He was the son of Darius Williams and the former Augusta “Phoebe” Hutton.
-He had a sister Violet and a brother Charles.
-Dr. Williams graduated from High School in Georgetown I 1896.
+Dr. James Patterson “Franklin” Williams was born on the 12th March, 1877 near Esquesing Township in Halton County.
+Dr. Williams was the 2nd of 3 children born to Darius Williams and the former Augusta “Phoebe” Hutton.
+His father was a buyer of woollen goods and eventually he became a manufacturer of woollen goods.
+Dr. Williams’ siblings were Violet Alberta Williams and Charles Lyle Williams.
+Dr. Williams graduated from High School in Georgetown 1896.

-Dr. Williams attended The University of Toronto Faculty of Medicine and graduated in 1900.
-He started practicing medicine in Dresden.
-He joined the practice of Dr. Daniel Galbraith on St. George Street.
+He attended The University of Toronto Faculty of Medicine and graduated in 1900.
+After graduation he began the practice of medicine in Dresden.
+Dr. Williams joined the medical practice of Dr. Daniel Galbraith on St. George Street.
 From publications it appears that Dr. Williams specialized in midwifery and diseases associated with women and children.

-He married Mary Belle Galbraith on the 26th of June, 1901.
-Mrs. Williams was born in Dresden, Ontario on the 16th of October, 1874, the daughter of Dr. Daniel Galbraith and the former Lavinia DeCow.
-She had an older sister named Annie Christina who drowned when she was 13 years old and she had a younger brother named Daniel Royden, but he died of dysentary before he was a year old.
+Dr. Williams married Mary Belle Galbraith on the 26th of June, 1901.
+Mrs. Williams was born in Dresden on the 16th of October, 1874, the daughter of Dr. Daniel Galbraith and the former Lavinia DeCow.
+She had an older sister named Annie Christina Galbraith who drowned when she was 13 years old.
+Mrs. Williams also had a younger brother named Daniel Royden Galbraith who died of dysentary before he was a year old.